ouardaw/quantum-vs-classical-supernova-classification/README.md

 	2. Accept the PLAsTiCC-2018 competition terms
 	3. Download the dataset from Kaggle
 	4. Create data/plasticc/ and place the files there
+	5. Run the feature extraction notebook to generate transient_features.csv

-This repository fully complies with Kaggle’s data-usage requirements.
+This repository complies with Kaggle’s data-usage requirements.

 ⸻